-M.Ed. in School Counseling, pursuing NCC, and LPC
+M.Ed. in School Counseling, BA in Social Work

 I am a passionate counselor who aims to discover new and innovative evidence-based techniques and interventions to empower individuals, couples and families to deal with personal struggles and obstacles.
 I prefer a collaborative approach; a counseling partnership to work with the client and act as a facilitator in the treatment process while teaching skills and empowering the client along the way to problem solve, brainstorm solutions, and make an action plan.
 The goal is for the client to embrace change and experience new beginnings.
 I want to establish an open and honest therapeutic relationship leading to a healthy well-balanced lifestyle.

 I believe clients of every age group are determined, strong, and capable of seeking change to achieve their goals.
 I strive to being committed and compassionate in order to provide therapeutic age appropriate strategies when assisting clients.
 I enjoy working with adolescents, teens, adults, couples, and families.
 I have helped people with anxiety, depression, suicide, personality disorder, post traumatic disorder, substance abuse, neglect and abuse, childhood trauma, family dysfunction, grief, and eating disorders.
 My approach is using mindfulness techniques, Dialectical Behavior Therapy, Cognitive Behavioral therapy, individual, group, family therapy, person centered therapy and solution-based techniques.
 I use my skills to assist clients on their journey of self-discovery, so they have positive self-esteem, independence, and strategies needed to tackle different issues.
 My clients can feel reassured, cared for, and understand that their needs are a priority.

 I was awarded the Liberty University’s Omega Nu Lambda Award for maintaining a high GPA standing.
 I am a certified Symbis Facilitator which allows me to conduct couples therapy and assessment.
 I have also been trained in Autism awareness, neurofeedback, brain mapping, seizure protocol, suicide prevention, and cyberbullying and Intensively trained in Dialectical Behavioral Therapy through Behavioral Tech.
 I am an active member of the American Association of School Counselors and the American Counseling Association.